GridOPTICS/GridPACK/src/applications/rtpr/IMPLEMENTATION.md

 - `minVoltage`,`maxVoltage`: minimum and maximum values of the voltage used in evaluating power flow contingencies.

-- `checkQLimit>false</checkQLimit`: perform the Q-limit test, convert PV buses to PQ buses if the test fails and rerun power flow calculation.
+- `checkQLimit`: perform the Q-limit test, convert PV buses to PQ buses if the test fails and rerun power flow calculation.

 - `monitorGenerators`: monitor generators for frequency violations.
 If this